Subscribe to updates

 Schools Forum Work Programme and Action Tracker

-The Schools Forum was scheduled to review the draft work plan for the 2025/26 school year and an update on actions requested at previous meetings.
+The Schools Forum was scheduled to consider its work programme for the 2025/26 school year, and review the action tracker to monitor progress on actions arising from previous meetings.

 Attendees